jsanson1747/the-dungeon/README.md

 ## Hosted Production App

 The Dungeon is deployed to a Vercel server at https://the-dungeon.vercel.app.
 If hosting an instance of this application yourself, you will need to configure a database instance for the app to use.

 ## Supabase

 This application uses Supabase as it's backend database.
 Drizzle ORM is utilized as an api layer between the Supabase DB and the app.
 During development, modify the DATABASE_URL environment variable to point towards your local supabase instance.
+Reset and seed local database with `npx supabase db reset`.

+## Drizzle ORM

+Generate schema migrations with `npx drizzle-kit generate`

 ## Authentication

 This application utilizes the Auth.js framework as it integrates well with NextJS.
 Passwords are heavily encrypted and stored securely.

 ## General Application Flow